-- With specified exceptions, students must complete at least 50 percent of the total credits required for a bachelor’s degree at the College of Professional Studies.
+- Students must complete at least 50 percent of the total credits required for a bachelor’s degree at the College of Professional Studies.

 - Students may transfer up to 6 semester hours toward an undergraduate certificate.

-- An undergraduate student who is on active military duty may transfer up to 75 percent of the total credits required for an undergraduate certificate or degree at the College of Professional Studies.
+- In addition to exceptions for approved academic partnerships, an undergraduate student who is on active military duty may transfer up to 75 percent of the total credits required for an undergraduate certificate or degree at the College of Professional Studies.